 by Texas Homesteader ~

-We are always looking for ways to repurpose empty coffee cans.
-I’ve found a way to use them in the vegetable garden to conserve water.
-Perfect!
+We’re always looking for ways to repurpose empty coffee cans.
+I’ve found a way to use them in the vegetable garden to keep my vegetable plants healthy & conserve water too.

 (Note: Some links in this post are for further information from earlier posts I’ve written.
 But links preceded with * are affiliate links.
 If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
 But the price you pay will NOT change.
 It’s an easy way to support this blog without anything coming out of your pocket.
 So click often!
 Thank you!)